Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon or replacement of lost or worn ribbon.

-Presentation of the ribbon started in 1967.
-The document states that the ribbon may be worn on Independence Day and official occasions.
+Presentation of the ribbon began in 1967.
 Look here for details of the award ceremony and the award document, here is a picture of someone wearing this ribbon.

 a) Hashomer